LLeiSong/itsdm/cran-comments.md

 ## Update (version 0.2.2)

-This minor update addresses missing package anchors in Rd \link{} references to ensure proper cross-referencing and CRAN compliance.
+This minor update addresses missing package anchors in Rd \link{} references and invalid DOIs to ensure proper cross-referencing and CRAN compliance.

 ### Test environments